yuvalmGS/gigaspaces-wiki-jekyll/xap97/command-line-interface.markdown

     Enter a number of service to gsa start-gsc or "c" to cancel :

-Example fo gsa shutdown when specific host name provided:
+Example for gsa shutdown when specific host name provided:

     gs> gsa shutdown -host pc-lab43
     total 1